 Jake Pantone (Marketing at Enve Composites): Try to inspect the fork at least once a year around the crown rake and clamp areas for any cracks or grooves.
 Inspect the dropouts for any chipping or cracking that would look suspect, and obviously [check for] any signs of breakdown or failing.

-Sean Coffey (Development and Global Marketing Director at Ritchey, who has a new disc fork coming out soon): Try to make a habit of checking the fork before every race, that way you can catch any problems early.
+Sean Coffey (Development and Global Marketing Director at Ritchey, who released their carbon fork with a disc brake since the first publication of this article): Try to make a habit of checking the fork before every race, that way you can catch any problems early.

 Eric Wittleder (Technical Support at Whisky Parts Co.): Keep your fork clean… That makes it easier to see any cracks and possible issues.